SzymonNowakowski/DMRnet/README.md

 After that, you can load the installed package into memory with a call to `library(DMRnet)`.

-## Changes in DMRnet v.
-0.3.1
+## Features

 ### GLAMER added

+GLAMER was added in 0.3.1 version of the package.
 GLAMER stands for Group LAsso MERger and it is a new (simplified in relation to DMRnet) algorithm for which we prove partition selection consistency.
 It is the first result of that kind for high dimensional scenario.
 The relevant paper with algorithm description is the following: [Szymon Nowakowski, Piotr Pokarowski and Wojciech Rejchel, 2021.
 “Group Lasso Merger for Sparse Prediction with High-Dimensional Categorical Data.” arXiv:2112.11114](https://arxiv.org/abs/2112.11114)

-To use GLAMER pass `algorithm="glamer"` in a call to `DMRnet` or cross validation routine.
+To use GLAMER pass `algorithm="glamer"` in a call to `DMRnet()` or cross validation routine `cv.DMRnet()`.
 GLAMER is not supported in `DMR`.

-### Rebuild of the existing cross validation routine (models indexed by model dimension)

-The following changes were introduced to improve the existing model dimension-indexed cross validation:

-1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.

-2. Apart from `df.min` which is the model with minimal cross-validated error, the routine now returns `df.1se` which is the smallest model falling under the upper curve of a prediction error plus one standard deviation.
-It can be used in `predict` for inference by passing `md="df.1se"` instead of the default `md="df.min"`.

-3. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

-To use the existing model dimension-indexed cross validation routine pass `indexation.mode="dimension"` in a call to `cv.DMRnet`.

-### New cross validation routine (models indexed by GIC)
+### Two cross validation routines

-A new cross validation routine was introduced to improve the existing model quality.
+A new cross validation routine was introduced to improve the computed model quality.
 It indexes models by GIC.
-The method was proposed and first implemented for gaussian family by Piotr Pokarowski.
-The new method additional features are:
+The method was proposed and first implemented for *gaussian* family by Piotr Pokarowski.
+Since 0.3.1 version of the package it has been built into `DMRnet` for both *gaussian* and *binomial* families.

+All in all, the cross validation features in the package are the following:

+1. Models can be indexed by GIC or by model dimension.
+The relevant setting is selected with, respectively, `indexation.mode="GIC"` or `indexation.mode="dimension"` parameter in a call to `cv.DMRnet()`.
+The setting that indexes models by GIC has been the default since 0.3.1 version of the package.

-1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.
+2. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.
+The motivation behind this change is to stabilize the results.

-2. The routine returns `df.min` which is the smallest model minimizing the prediction error and `df.1se` which is the smallest model falling under the upper curve of a prediction error plus one standard deviation.
-The latter can be used in `predict` for inference by passing `md="df.1se"` instead of the default `md="df.min"`.
+3. Apart from `df.min`, which is the model with minimal cross-validated error, the routines now return `df.1se` which is the smallest model falling under the upper curve of a prediction error plus one standard deviation.
+It can be used in `predict()` for inference by passing `md="df.1se"` instead of the default `md="df.min"`.

-3. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).
+4. Cross validation handles the mismatched factor levels in a way that minimizes incorrect behavior (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

-The new cross validation routine (models indexed by GIC) is the default starting from version >=0.3.1.

-To use the new GIC-indexed cross validation routine you can also pass explicitly `indexation.mode=GIC"` in a call to `cv.DMRnet`.

 ### Handling of mismatched factor levels